bloom/DayOne-NY-Times/README.md

 1. **Front Page Retrieval**: Fetches PDFs from the NYT archive at static01.nyt.com
 2. **Image Processing**: Converts PDFs to high-resolution JPGs using macOS tools
 3. **Content Analysis**: Extracts headlines and content from the NYT Archive API
+4. **Historical Integration**: Checks if the date corresponds to a significant historical event
-4. **Day One Integration**: Creates formatted journal entries with attachments
+5. **Day One Integration**: Creates formatted journal entries with attachments and appropriate tags
-5. **Deep Linking**: Provides direct links to open entries in Day One
+6. **Deep Linking**: Provides direct links to open entries in Day One

 ## Technical Details